WATER-SEWER DISTRICT (WSD)

 It is rare for the system to go down.
 The system is maintenance occasionally and that will be announced ahead of time.
 Any other instances when the system goes down will more than likely be related to one of three things: power outage, low water reservoir or system failure.
 If you find you do not have any water please be patient.
 If you want to investigate you can easily take a walk to the pump house.
 There is a red low storage tank level alarm light and buzzer mounted on the roof of the pump house.
 It is not easy to see or hear, but should you ever notice it is on, please contact our system operator immediately.
 His phone number is on a sign mounted on the utility enclosure fence.

-The District has contracted with Mark Munsinger to be our water system operator.
-Mark is a licensed Professional Engineer and Water System Operator and has been with us since 2003.
+The District has contracted with Gavin Pirrie to be our water system operator.
 His duties include completing all water sampling required by the EPA and Montana Department of Environmental Quality, monthly checks on system condition, and filing paperwork required of a Community Public Water System.
+Gavin took on the responsibilities from Mark Munsinger who served as our water operator from 2003-2023.

 Other improvements the District has on the planning radar include;